-Typically, a suspecting patient and their family do not seek medical assistance until they notice that something is abnormal, but what if there was another way?
+Typically, a suspecting patient and their family do not seek medical assistance until they notice that something is abnormal, but what if there were another way?

 What if a diagnosis could be reached much sooner?

-Scientists Have Discovered a Blood Test to Diagnosis Alzheimer’s Early
+Scientists Have Discovered a Blood Test to Diagnose Alzheimer’s Early

 A team of Irish scientists recently developed a blood test that can diagnose Alzheimer’s in its early stages.
 This four-year study was conducted by researchers at the Royal College of Surgeons in Ireland.
 These researchers included both clinicians and academics from Spain and Ireland.

 Being the first test of its kind, this blood test is able to diagnose Alzheimer’s when symptoms are still mild.
 By diagnosing this disease early, this provides the most optimal opportunity in regards to future treatments.
 Also, when intervening as soon as possible, patients will experience an improved quality of life.

 When testing the subjects’ blood, they found key changes in blood levels of microRNA.
 This small non-coding RNA molecule downregulates gene expression and was key in distinguishing Alzheimer’s from other brain diseases.
 If everything goes well throughout the clinical testing process, the researchers predict that this test will be available within about five years.

 Heart and brain health go hand-in-hand, which is why researchers often study the blood in order to uncover clues about Alzheimer’s.
 Not only do they study components in the blood but also blood flow itself.
 In one study, published in Nature Communications, blood samples and cerebrospinal fluid samples were taken from 1,171 people.